-Class 1 is primarily the Allowed Secured Claim of Bexar County, Texas.
-Bexar County filed a Proof of Claim (Claim No. 1-1, amended as Claim No. 1-2) for 2011 ad valorem taxes in the secured amount of \$248,702.13.
-This claim shall be treated as fully secured.
-Bexar County shall retain its liens until its Allowed Secured Claims have been paid in full.
-Beginning the later of one month after the Effective Date of the Plan, the date that the Taxing Authority's Claims become Allowed, or the month before the date such Taxing Authority's Claims become past due, the Reorganized Debtor shall pay any such unpaid Allowed Secured Claim from the Reorganized Debtor's operations in full in sixty (60) equal monthly installments, which shall include interest at the rate provided by statute.
+Class 1 is primarily composed of the Allowed Secured Claim of Bexar County, Texas, and the City of San Antonio (and any other allowed secured and Priority Tax Claims treated within this class).
+Bexar County filed a Proof of Claim (Claim No. 1) for 2011 ad valorem taxes in the secured amount of \$370,874.05.
+The Debtor's records show the City of San Antonio as having occupancy tax clams of \$29,918.33.
+These claims total approximately \$400,792.38, and shall be treated as fully secured.
+The Taxing Authorities shall retain their liens until their Allowed Secured Claims have been paid in full.
+Beginning the later of one month after the Effective Date of the Plan, the date that the Taxing Authority's Claims become Allowed, or the month before the date such Taxing Authority's Claims become past due, the Reorganized Debtor shall pay any such unpaid Allowed Secured Claim from the Reorganized Debtor's operations in full in sixty equal monthly installments as provided for under 11 U.S.C. § 1129(a)(9)(C) and (D), which shall include interest at the rate provided by statute.
+11 U.S.C. § 511; Texas Tax Code § 33.01(a).
+The Reorganized Debtor will pay required future ad valorem and other taxes as they become due.